MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1744-PostLoan-Policies-Procedures-Common-Guaranteed-Insured-Telephone-Loans/subpart-B-Lien-Accommodations-Subordination-Policy/section-1744.21.md

 *FFB* means the Federal Financing Bank.

-*Financial Requirement Statement (FRS)* means RUS Form 481 (OMB - No. 0572 - 0023).
+*Financial Requirement Statement (FRS)* means RUS Form 481 (OMB—No. 0572—0023).
 (This RUS Form is available from RUS, Program Development and Regulatory Analysis, Washington, DC 20250-1522).

 *Government mortgage* means any instrument to which the Government, acting through the Administrator, is a party and which creates a lien or security interest in the borrower's property in connection with a loan made or guaranteed by RUS whether the Government is the sole mortgagee or is a co-mortgagee with a private lender.